Micky5991/Quests/README.md

    Create a batch of tasks or other composite nodes which will be activated as soon as the parent activates.
 Here you can offer multiple quests to the target.
 - **Composite: First Success Sequence**\
    Create a try-and-error task chain that will succeed as soon as the first child node signals a successful state.
 Useful if you want to give your target repeated quests and fallback to another quest, if the first was not successful.
+- **Composite: Any Success**\
+   Similar to the "Composite: Parallel", but as soon as the first child node succeeds, this node will also succeed.
+Single failures are no problem, as long as any other pending node is inside this composite.

 ## Example quest structure